 Do I have to bring the wet weather clothing?

 We use the rain jacket and waterproof overpants as a heat-trapping layer in the evenings, just as much as a waterproof cover in the case of rain.
 For the majority of situations, we continue with our program when it is raining, and so very strongly encourage participants to provide these items.

 Do I have to bring the thermals?

 For programs running May – September, yes you do need to bring the thermal top and bottom to program.
 For programs running at other times, you can choose if you want to bring these or not.
 Overall, we recommend bringing thermals for any time of year, as they can act as a lightweight jumper in the evenings, or as a pair of pyjamas (which are not a part of our packing list).

 All Outward Bound programs include a hiking expedition and team initiatives.
 The program length and location may include abseiling, rock-climbing and high ropes.
 Programs in Western Australia and Grampians VIC usually include a water-based activity.

 Do I have to be very fit to come on a program?

-An Outward Bound program is an expedition in the natural environment, so you need to feel confident enough to manage walking on uneven ground for about 6 hours every day of your program, while carrying a hiking pack weighing a minimum of 6kg, or a maximum of up to one third of your total body weight.
+An Outward Bound program is an expedition in the natural environment, so you need to feel confident enough to manage walking on uneven ground for 5-10km every day of your program length, carrying a full hiking backpack that typically weights approximately 15kg.
 We do adjust our programs to meet the capabilities of each group.